Hyperfoil/Horreum/README.md

 Security uses RBAC with authz and authn provided by Keycloak server, and heavily relies on row-level security (RLS) in the database.
 The should be two DB users (roles); `dbadmin` who has full access to the database, and `appuser` with limited access.
 `dbadmin` should set up DB structure - tables with RLS policies and grant RW access to all tables but `dbsecret` to `appuser`.
-When the application performs a database query, impersonating the authenticated user, it invokes `SET repo.userroles = '...'` to declare all roles the user has based on information from Keycloak.
+When the application performs a database query, impersonating the authenticated user, it invokes `SET horreum.userroles = '...'` to declare all roles the user has based on information from Keycloak.
 RLS policies makes sure that the user cannot read or modify anything that does not belong to this user or is made available to him.

-As a precaution against bug leaving SQL-level access open the `repo.userroles` granting the permission are not set in plaintext;
+As a precaution against bug leaving SQL-level access open the `horreum.userroles` granting the permission are not set in plaintext;
 the format of the setting is `role1:seed1:hash1,role2:seed2:hash2,...` where the `hash` is SHA-256 of combination of role, seed and hidden passphrase.
-This passphrase is set in `application.properties` under key `repo.db.secret`, and in database as the only record in table `dbsecret`.
+This passphrase is set in `application.properties` under key `horreum.db.secret`, and in database as the only record in table `dbsecret`.
 The user `appuser` does not have access to that table, but the security-defined functions used in table policies can fetch it, compute the hash again and validate its correctness.